-April Spring Clean - Get Set For Some Action
+April Spring Clean in South East London - Get Set For Some Action

 March, April and May are busy times of year for anyone who’s interested in having a clean home – which should include everybody who cares about their health.
 This is the time of year that is set aside for a traditional spring clean.
-Some people call in professional cleaners to do this sort of work for them; others prefer to get stuck in and do it themselves.
+Some people call in local South East London professional end of tenancy cleaners to do this sort of work for them; others prefer to get stuck in and do it themselves.

 Before you start on your spring cleaning, it pays to have a plan.
 In today’s busy modern world, time is precious and who wants to spend every single sunny spring day when the birds are singing and the daffodils are blooming stuck indoors with a mop and a duster?
 You need to set some priorities for what you really want to achieve through a session of spring cleaning.
 This list of priorities can be for you or it can be good to hand to a professional cleaner who you’ve called in to help you with the job.